Moritz Abraham

 After his arrival with his brother Haim in Constantinople, his participation in the club is better documented.
 David Rimon, in "HaMaccabi Be'Artzot HaBalkan" (The Maccabi in Balkan states) states:

 "[...] the brothers Haim Abraham and Maurice Abraham, members of Maccabi Ruschuk in Bulgaria, came to Constantinople.
-The brothers started working immediately upon their arrival and contributed a lot of their time and energy to the development of the [Maccabi, DA] association."
+The brothers started working immediately upon their arrival and contributed a lot of their time and energy to the development of the [Maccabi] association."

 [...]
 "Under the influence of a few Zionists who were in Constantinople at that time, the Jews launched an internal propaganda for nationalism and Zionism.
 Among these Zionist influencers were Dr. David Marcus, rabbi of the Ashkenazi community, and Dr. Victor Jacobson, a representative of the Zionist General Council in Constantinople and director of the Anglo-Levantine Bank. [...]
 A few months after the [July 1908 Young Turk] Revolution, Ze'ev Jabotinsky came to Constantinople.
 The influence of these Zionist leaders led by Jabotinsky, as well as the two Maccabis who came from Bulgaria [Haim and Moritz Abraham], caused a complete change in the character of the "Israeli Gymnastics Association", which in September 1908 already enacted a "national" [read "Zionist"] constitution."

-In the April 23, 1915 issue of l'Aurore, a pro-Zionist Jewish weekly published in Constantinople, a short notice about the yearly Maccabi assembly mentioned an "M. Abraham", I assume meaning Moritz Abraham.
+In the April 23, 1915, issue of l'Aurore, a pro-Zionist Jewish weekly published in Constantinople, a brief notice about the annual Maccabi assembly mentions "M. Abraham"—presumably Moritz Abraham.

 Jewish Gymnastic Association - Maccabi